dalenewman/Cfg-NET/README.md

 your program with some method of allowing the user to update and choose the configuration he/she wants to use.

-For example, in a a Console application (e.g. *BackupManager.exe*), allow the configuration file to be passed in as an argument, like this:
+For example, in a Console application (e.g. *BackupManager.exe*), allow the configuration file to be passed in as an argument, like this: